StephenGregan/Test-HTTP-Get-And-Post-Request/README.md

 out the contents.

 With a POST request we hope to send data to the server.
-Using KeyValuePair queries we create a list that takes in two strings and populate the list with "query1" "stephen" and "query2" "Ian".
+Using KeyValuePair queries we create a list that takes in two strings and populate the list with "query1" "Stephen" and "query2" "Ian".
 When initializing a new instance of the FormEncodedContent class be aware that it requires a KeyValuePair structure which in turn must be IEnumerable (helpful link below).
 The HttpRespnseMessage class has one alteration from the GetRequst method, in this method the client posts asynchronous to the server.
 The HttpContentHeaders class represents the collection of content headers.
 Finally the content is printed out to the console.